georgebarwood/RustWeb2/README.md

 (1) Edit the function login.hash and change the salt string.

-(2) Use the Logins Menu link to set add a login user and set password.
+(2) Use the Logins Menu link to add a login user and set password.

-(3) Edit the function login.get ( see instructions included there ).
+(3) Edit the function login.user ( see instructions included there ).

 Initialisation
 ==============